dabasanta/DNSExplorer/README.md

 In case all servers fail and zone transfer is not possible, or *DNSSec* is enabled, the script will automatically switch to brute force function.

-## BruteForce
+## Dictionary Attack

-**Automatic:** The brute force function takes [danielmiessler](https://github.com/danielmiessler/) dictionary: [bitquark-subdomains-top100000.txt](https://raw.githubusercontent.com/danielmiessler/SecLists/master/Discovery/DNS/bitquark-subdomains-top100000.txt) And it cuts it to 1,000 records.
+**Automatic:** The DictionaryAttack function takes [danielmiessler](https://github.com/danielmiessler/) dictionary: [bitquark-subdomains-top100000.txt](https://raw.githubusercontent.com/danielmiessler/SecLists/master/Discovery/DNS/bitquark-subdomains-top100000.txt) And it cuts it to 1,000 records.
 This corresponds to the top 1,000 of the most used subdomains globally by organizations.

 **Custom:** In case you have a custom dictionary and you want to fuzz the subdomains with information taken from your information gathering phase, you can specify the file path.